Everybody knows them: People who know everything. At least, that’s what they believe.

 And that’s the only universal truth there is: We know nothing.

 The beauty of the “I know nothing” mindset is that it brings you closer to people than you can imagine.
 Once you stop caring about whether you’re right or not, you can really get to know them without judgment.

 Because you know what?
-It’s great to hear other people’s perspective.
+It’s great to hear other people’s perspectives.
 Or maybe; we don’t have all the answers?
 There are very little absolute truths in life.